xtzhang926/SplitRAG/README.md

 Small JSON files describing the retained evaluation set and parser results are kept uncompressed for inspection.
 Large prompt / answer / score collections are stored in `inference_records.zip`.

-The trained KQA Pro parser adapter is larger than GitHub's normal per-file size limit and be uploaded as a **GitHub Release asset** (or managed through Git LFS).
-Its release asset contain:
+The trained KQA Pro parser adapter is larger than GitHub's normal per-file size limit and should be uploaded as a **GitHub Release asset** (or managed through Git LFS).
+Its release asset should contain:

 ```text
 adapter_config.json